 Course Activities and Design

-The topics this course will cover is unit conversions, solutions and percentage calculations, allegation, drug dosage calculations, cancer chemotherapy calculations, basic fluid therapy and advanced fluid therapy.
+The topics covered include unit conversions, solutions and percentage calculations, allegation, drug dosage calculations, cancer chemotherapy calculations, basic fluid therapy and advanced fluid therapy.

-Outcome Assessment StrategiesGrades will be based on the student’s understanding of the course content as demonstrated by worksheets, homework assignments, quizzes and by attendance.
-To receive a passing grade, the student must have attended a minimum of 70 percent of each of the lecture classes.
+Grading will be based upon student understanding of the course content as demonstrated by periodic examinations, homework assignments, quizzes, a comprehensive final exam and attendance.
+To be eligible for a passing grade, the student must have attended a minimum of 80 percent of each of the lecture and lab classes

 Course Content (Themes, Concepts, Issues and Skills)